iamtonymayse/gepa-next/USAGE.md

 What this API is for
 	•	Create a short-lived “optimize” job that iterates on a prompt/idea.
-	•	Stream progress in real time as SSE events: started, progress, and a terminal event (finished, failed, cancelled, or shutdown).
+	•	Stream progress in real time as SSE events: started, mutation, progress, selected, early_stop, and a terminal event (finished, failed, cancelled, or shutdown).
 	•	Resume a stream after a disconnect using Last-Event-ID without losing data.
 	•	Persist jobs (optional sqlite store) so you can replay terminal events after a restart.
 	•	Operate safely: bearer auth by default, idempotency keys, per-request size cap, and basic rate limits.